Before discussing a brand persona, let us explore what a brand or branding is all about.

 It is because customers report higher satisfaction when a brand is consistent.
 They are also more likely to become loyal users of the brand when they are happy.
 The secret is that it should match the consumer personality.
 Otherwise, you have got no chance to resonate with them.

-Man, it just boiled down to the same old and test marketing rules i.e get to know your customer.
+Man, in the end it just boiled down to the same old and test marketing rules i.e get to know your customer.

-You can also check out my other articles and you can subscribe to my newsletter as well if you want.
-I am going to build a resource center on marketing on this website, you can come along with me on this journey into the world of my learning.
+You can also check out my other articles.
+I am going to build a resource center on marketing on this website, you can come along with me on this journey.